Tris123FC/Portfolio/1_homelessness_analysis/README.md

 ![Project Screenshot](images/dashboard.png)

 **1. UK Homlessness Rates Across England**

-With a new Labour Party government recently elected, building homes is at the top of the agenda as property prices and living costs skyrocket,
-<br>all of this is in an effort to reduce purchase and rental costs with intent to alleviate the burden of UK residents.
+With a new Labour Party government recently elected, building homes is at the top of the agenda as property prices and living costs skyrocket, all of this is in an effort to reduce purchase and rental costs with intent to alleviate the burden of UK residents.

 <img width="4000" alt="image" src="https://github.com/user-attachments/assets/9c516c22-c695-4af7-8b77-9e646313c4f7">